The Governance Council

 - A public log of all decisions is maintained

 No secret governance is permitted.
-Shadow policies, hidden rules, or undisclosed algorithmic biases are violations of the Constitution.
+Shadow policies, hidden rules, or undisclosed algorithmic biases are violations of the Charter.

 Founder Provisions

-During the first 24 months from launch, the Founders (Zoli and Elia) retain a temporary veto power over constitutional amendments.
+During the first 24 months from launch, the Founders (Zoli and Elia) retain a temporary veto power over amendments to the Charter.
 This veto:

-- Exists solely to protect foundational principles during the vulnerable early period
+- Exists solely to protect foundational charter provisions during the vulnerable early period

 - Expires automatically after 24 months, or earlier by mutual agreement